adamgonzls/portfolio-v2.5-astro/src/pages/blog/2022-07-26-name-com-netlify-email-forwarding.md

 ### New portfolio site, a fun domain name, and... a gmail email address???

 Through the last couple of weeks, I've been developing my new website.
 It's been a fun experience.
 I created a prototype in Figma, I've queried various API's, heck, I even customized my [404 page](/404).
 I went through all the work of paying attention to the small details, revising my designs over and over and I was gonna tell people to email me at mygmailaddress<span>@</span>gmail.com???
-Not so fast there buddy.
+Not on my watch.

 ### The situation